Sage-Bionetworks-Workflows/orca-recipes/CONTRIBUTING.md

 ## Development

 To develop on this repository, it's recommended that you use the Dev Containers setup online using GitHub Codespaces.
-If you must, you can use the VS Code "Dev Containers" extension to develop locally, but this would require you to configure your secrets (_e.g._ using the `.env` file).
+While the entry-level machine type (2-core, 4GB RAM) in Codespaces supports basic editing, you should use a bigger machine type (at least 4-core, 8GB RAM) if you plan on running Airflow using Docker Compose.

 ## Secrets